-The hot topic in the travel industry is, “Do travel agents need to be bonded?”.
-In short there is a very simple answer to this – No. Any travel business, tour operator or travel agent does not need to be bonded.
+The hot topic in the travel industry is, “Is it important for travel agents to be bonded?”.
+In short, there is a very simple answer to this – No. Any travel business, tour operator or travel agent does not need to be bonded.
 Bonding is purely a vehicle to ensure Package Travel Regulation compliance.

 When a travel agent or travel firm is selling more than one element and creating a package then there is a legal requirement to be Package Travel Regulation Compliant.

 The Package Travel Regulations were updated on July 1st 2018 and now include linked travel arrangements.
 In essence, the Package Travel Regulations are in place to absolutely protect consumer funds and are applicable whether you are selling domestic or International travel, ground-based or with flights.

 The Definition of a Package for Package Travel Regulations

 A package is defined by selling, or offering to sell, at least two of the following elements at an inclusive price: accommodation, transport and other tourist services not ancillary to transport or accommodation and accounting to a significant proportion of the package.

 Package Travel Regulations apply to both ground-based and flight-inclusive holidays.
 Packages including flights would simply require an ATOL as well.

 The government has outlined three acceptable routes for travel agents to ensure compliance.

 - Joining an independent trust account solution, such as Protected Trust Services.

 - Financial Failure Insurance – an insurance that is generally paid on a per passenger basis.